luandro/Development/README.md

 #About

 This project was born from a growing disbelief in the political and economic structure of contemporary _civilized societies_.
-Ideas from economic anthropologists [Manfred Max-Neef](http://en.wikipedia.org/wiki/Manfred_Max_Neef) and [David Graeber](http://en.wikipedia.org/wiki/David_Graeber) led me to believe that alternatives that have sustained for a much longer period than our own system still exist in rural areas around the globe.
+Ideas from economic anthropologists [Manfred Max-Neef](http://en.wikipedia.org/wiki/Manfred_Max_Neef) and [David Graeber](http://en.wikipedia.org/wiki/David_Graeber) led me to consider that alternatives that have sustained for a much longer period than our own system still exist in isolated rural areas around the globe.

 On December 2012 I began to search for communities that still had surviving forms of economic and political practices that were clearly distinct from the _status quo_.
 Once in contact with them, it became impossible to oversee the affects that states and global markets have had in an unconscious attempt to homogenize these cultures.

-Finally this is an attempt to document these cultures during long intervals of time, as a way to critically analyze the affects of _development_ on quality of life of the people; and also to keep detailed descriptions of alternative methods of organization to serve as inspiration for economic and political reforms.
+Finally this is an endeavor to document these cultures during long intervals of time, as a way to critically analyze the affects of _development_ on quality of life of the people; and also to keep detailed descriptions of alternative methods of organization to serve as inspiration for economic and political reforms.

 #Methodology

+Once I began seeking for isolated communities that had potential for surviving distinct economic and political practices, an outline for a method for actually finding, and most importantly for interacting, with them started to configure itself.
+As this project is still alive and still gaining traction, this method is due to evolve along side the research.

 Depend as little as possible on financial exchanges.
 Not interfere[*](#experiment) with local economy or politics.